-Dec 09, 2020
+Dec 09, 2020 | Allie Veinote

 Don’t let the thought of working with small square footage get you down.
-By choosing larger planks and tiles, or asking to have your hardwood floors installed diagonally, you’re on your way to making every room a “great room.”
-Talk to the experts at your local Flooring America today to find the perfect floors for your great room.
-They’re here to help and to make your space the most inviting environment it can be.
+By choosing larger planks and tiles, or having hardwood floors installed diagonally, you’re on your way to making every room a “great room.”
+If you need help choosing a new type of flooring or desire a design professional’s expertise for making your small space appear larger, we have just the resources you need.